brandonsmith301/personal/portfolio/content/about.md

     weight: 1
 ---

-My name is Brandon, and I am currently a Data Systems Officer at Monash University.
+My name is Brandon, and I work with data at Monash University.

 I tend to jump between various topics of interest, and I've realised that I need a way to stay consistent.
 The true purpose here is to provide myself with a space to share the things I am currently learning.